emqx/eip/active/0045-mqtt-client-liveness-events.md

 ### Connection identity and event ordering

-EMQX generates one 128-bit `connection_id` after a connection has successfully authenticated and opened or taken over its session.
-The identifier is stored in binary form with the channel and rendered as 32 hexadecimal characters in the event.  `emqx_guid:gen/0` is a candidate implementation.
-The public contract requires the identifier to be unique among all connection incarnations whose events can still be delivered or retained; its encoding is not part of the contract.
+EMQX uses the channel process PID as the internal identity for one successful MQTT connection incarnation.
+The public event serializes that PID as an opaque `connection_id` string or binary.
+Consumers must not parse it, sort it, or depend on the Erlang node name embedded in its representation.
+The public contract requires the serialized value to remain unique among all connection incarnations whose events can still be delivered or retained; the encoding can be replaced if the connection implementation changes in the future.

 Each connection incarnation owns a non-negative 64-bit `sequence` counter.
 The counter starts at `1` for the initial online record and increases for every